 - Camper must have a signed medical statement from a primary care or specialty physician indicating that camper is medically stable.

-- Camper must be at least six years of age and may attend the camp directly following the camper’s 18th birthday.
+- Camper must be at least six years of age and is eligible to attend until directly following the camper’s 18th birthday.

 - Camper’s developmental level, regardless of chronological age, must meet cognitive and social milestones consistent with or greater than that of a six year old.